 9:00am Depart Vancouver on BC Ferries from the Tsawwassen ferry terminal.

 10:35am Arrive at Swartz Bay ferry terminal in Victoria, depart for The Butchart Gardens.
-Admission can be purchased through Black Ball Ferry Line here.
+The Butchart Gardens admission can be purchased through Black Ball Ferry Line.

 11:00am Arrive at The Butchart Gardens.